-Following the September 11 catastrophe, Dr. Wortman was invited to offer a workshop for therapists on how to help individuals who were faced with the death of someone close to them.
-This training program, which was featured in the New York Times, was offered to treating psychologists at three universities in New York.
+Following the September 11 catastrophe, Dr. Wortman was contacted by administrators at three New York universities, and was asked to offer a workshop on the treatment of traumatic bereavement.
+This treatment program, which was featured in the New York Times, was designed to prepare therapists for working with people who had lost a loved one as a result of 9/11.
 During that time, Dr. Wortman was also asked to provide assistance to a non-profit organization called Trial Lawyers Care.
-This organization offered free legal services to those who lost loved ones in the attack.
+This organization offered free legal services to those who lost loved ones in the attacks.
 Dr. Wortman coauthored a position paper on the long-term effects of experiencing the sudden, traumatic death of a loved one.
 This paper was utilized by Special Master Kenneth Feinberg in determining awards for those who lost family members on September 11.
-On the basis of this work, she received a service award from the Board of Directors of Trial Lawyers Care for providing "Assistance to families who lost loved ones in the attacks of September 11, 2001."
+On the basis of this work, she received a service award from the Board of Directors of Trial Lawyers Care for providing “Assistance to families who lost loved ones in the attacks of September 11, 2001.”

 Dr. Wortman has been invited to develop educational materials on trauma and loss for several websites, including those of the American Psychological Association, the International Society for Traumatic Stress Studies, and the Tragedy Assistance Program for Survivors.
-Over the past few years, she has also volunteered her time to help develop a website on grief and loss for PBS (The Public Broadcasting System).
-She wrote a number of blogs for that website on such topics as how to offer support to the bereaved and getting through the holidays.
+Over the past few years, she has also volunteered her time to help develop a website on grief and loss for the Public Broadcasting System.
+She wrote a number of blogs for that website on such topics as how to offer support to the bereaved, and getting through the holidays.

 As a University Professor, an important aspect of Dr. Wortman’s job involves teaching.
 At every college at which she has taught, Dr. Wortman has received recognition for her teaching and awards for teaching excellence.
-In May of 2013, she received the Teacher of the Year Award from the Department of Psychology at Stony Brook.
-This award is based on the votes of graduating seniors, who are asked to identify the professor who has inspired them the most.
-In addition to teaching college students, she has been invited to give talks and workshops to such groups as hospice and Mothers Against Drunk Driving (MADD).
+Her most recent award, which was received from the Psychology Department at Stony Brook in May of 2013, was for Teacher of the Year This award is based on the votes of graduating seniors, who are asked to identify the professor who has inspired them the most.
+In addition to teaching college students, she has been invited to give lectures, presentations, and workshops to such groups as Hospice and Mothers Against Drunk Driving (MADD).

-Throughout her career, Dr. Wortman has been committed to writing articles and books for therapists.
+In addition to publishing research articles on sudden, traumatic loss, Dr. Wortman has a strong commitment to writing articles and books for therapists.
 Her goal has been to help therapists attain a more accurate understanding of the ramifications of traumatic loss so that they can offer more effective treatment to this population.
-She has recently completed a book with Laurie Pearlman and Therese Rando entitled, “Traumatic Bereavement: A Practitioner’s Guide”, which will be published by Guilford Press.
+She has recently completed a book with Laurie Pearlman and Therese Rando entitled, “Traumatic Bereavement: A Practitioner’s Guide”, which was published by Guilford Press in 2014.

 - Applied Social Psychology